comb0703/practice/Toy_example/README.md

 * Suddenly i was curious about num_workers in Dataloader, i did test about this as well

-* i did 2, 4, 8 num_workers test, when num_workers is getting bigger, pigure looks like a more having intra compactness
+* i did 2, 4, 8 num_workers test, when num_workers is getting bigger, i dont know why, pigure looks like a more having intra compactness (it should be same)

 ## Performance